 The Foundation has elected to act as a self-insurer, through its Parent, for certain costs related to employee health, dental, and accident benefit programs.
 Expenses resulting from claims experience are recorded as incurred including an estimate of claims incurred but not reported.
-The related expense for the years ended June 30, 2021 and 2020 aggregated approximately \$45,000 and \$59,000, respectively.
+The related expense for the years ended June 30, 2022 and 2021 aggregated approximately \$40,000 and \$45,000, respectively.
 The Foundation has purchased insurance, which limits its exposure on a per individual basis to \$300,000, with no annual aggregate basis stop loss provision.

 Effective April 12, 2021, the Parent established Homewood Insurance Company, Inc. as a pure captive insurance company.
 The Foundation is self-insured through Homewood Insurance Company, Inc. for professional, general and workers' compensation claims.
 The Foundation makes necessary contributions to Homewood Insurance Company, Inc. for claims made under the captive.
-For the year ended June 30, 2021, the Foundation recognized expense of approximately \$10,000 for claims incurred but not reported.
+For the years ended June 30, 2022 and 2021, the Foundation incurred expense of approximately \$16,000 and \$10,000 for claims made under the captive.